reidoffringa/project/presentation.md

 - Not shown: There is a subtle, negative relationship between monthly income and tip percent.
 - To be clear, "typical" is the way it's usually spelled.

-First, we download the data:
+First, we download the data and load some packages:
 ========================================================